andres039/Upcycle-Cradle-Montreal/README.md

 This project uses PostgreSQL to manage the database, make sure it is already in you machine or [click here to install.](https://www.postgresql.org/download/)

 1. Create a database with the command `CREATE DATABASE trash_panda;`
 2. Copy the `.env.example` file to`.env.development` and fill in the necessary PostgreSQL configuration.
 For the `TOKEN_KEY` section you can make up your own provisional string inside quotation marks.
-This is only to initialize the token.
+This is only to initialize the JWT token.
 3. Create tables with the command `\i schema/schema.sql;`
 4. Seed the tables with initial information with the command `\i seeds/seeds.sql;`